The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Reasons to avoid

-The Dyson Corrale is undoubtedly two things: beautifully presented and very expensive (in fact, it’s one of the priciest options on this list).
-But it’s also (as you’d expect from Dyson) brimming with impressive tech and, much like the Dyson Supersonic Dryer and the Dyson Airwrap, puts the focus on hair health.
+At first glance, the Corrale is undoubtedly two things: beautifully presented and very expensive.
+(In fact, it’s one of the priciest options in our guide.)
+But it’s also, as you’d expect, brimming with impressive tech, and much like the Dyson Supersonic Dryer and the Dyson Airwrap puts the focus on hair health.

-While nothing here would completely confuse a flat iron first-timer, it’s fair to say the Corrale looks a little different to your average straightener.
-Where most stylers have a gap between the "arms" of the straightener, Dyson has filled this space with an OLED display control panel that displays the temperature and battery life during use.
-It is heavier and bulkier than your average iron, but the most notable difference is the lack of a cord; 70 minutes of charge will reward you with 30 minutes of styling (which is pretty efficient among the best cordless straighteners).
-The flexible plates do produce a slightly unsettling crackling sound and feel as they glide through the hair, but this is down to them applying a spot-on level of tension to reduce damage rather than any actual snagging.
+Although nothing here would completely confuse a flat iron first-timer, it’s fair to say the Corrale looks a little different to your average straightener.
+Most have a gap between the "arms", but Dyson filled this space with an OLED display panel that shows the temperature and battery life during use.
+It's heavier and bulkier than your average iron but also features a detachable wire; 70 minutes of charge gets you 30 minutes of styling (pretty efficient for a cordless straightener).
+The flexible plates do have a slightly unsettling crackling sound and feel as they glide across hair, but this is down to the spot-on level of tension that aims to reduce damage, rather than any actual snagging.

-With three temperature settings – 165°C, 185°C and 210°C – heat control is central to the Corrale experience, with integrated sensors regulating the temperature of the smart plates 100 times per second.
+The three heat settings – 165°C, 185°C and 210°C – are central to the Corrale experience, with integrated sensors regulating the temperature of the smart plates 100 times per second.
 This means no hot spots or unwanted temperature spikes.
-We also found that hair felt cooler to the touch after passing through this iron compared to other straighteners used at the same heat setting.
+We also found our hair felt physically cooler after passing through this iron compared with other straighteners on the same heat setting.

-As a team, we’re a little divided on this one.
-Those with fine, naturally straight hair consider it an all-out success, while those with thicker and/or naturally curlier hair found it takes longer to get smooth, sleek results with the Corrale than with other stylers.
-We’d also say that the end result is closer to a sleek blow-dry than poker-straight and hair retains more volume than normal.
-Depending on your hair type and desired look, this may be an appealing or unappealing prospect.
+As a team, we’re a little divided on overall verdicts of the Corrale.
+Those with fine, naturally straighter hair consider it an all-round success, but those with thicker and/or naturally curlier hair found it takes too long to achieve smooth, sleek results with the Corrale than other stylers.
+We’d also note the end results are closer to a sleek blow-dry with more volume than poker straight hair.
+Depending on your hair type and preferred look, this may be appealing or unappealing.

 See our full Dyson Corrale Hair Straightener review